Skibbereen: Famine

 The region around Skibbereen experienced a significant famine in the years 1845–52, a time referred to as The Great Hunger or Great Famine (Irish: an Gorta Mór).
 The Skibbereen Heritage Centre estimates that 8,000 to 10,000 victims of the Famine are buried in the famine burial pits of Abbeystrewery cemetery close to the town.
 While there is some question on the accuracy of census data from the famine era, records indicate a drop of population from 58,335 in 1841 to 32,412 in 1861.

+During the famine, Skibbereen was used as a centre of organisation by the local relief committee who played a role in coordinating voluntary relief efforts and providing a model for soup kitchens and to develop emigration schemes.